 In 441 games over two tenures with Leafs, Pelyk recorded 26 goals, 88 assists, 114 points and 566 penalty minutes.

-Pelyk held the title of President of the Toronto Maple Leafs Alumni Association for many years beginning in 2003.
-He also is a past Chairman of the NHL Alumni.
+Pelyk held the title of President of the Toronto Maple Leafs Alumni Association for many years beginning in 2003 and hold the role of Chairman of the NHL Alumni.